VixitIU/HabitTrackingApp/README.md

 🏆 **Reward System**

 *Points and Broken Streaks:*
+For every habit marked as completed, the system will award a user with 10 points.
 Upon successful login, the system will check for any broken streaks for user's habits.
 Every time a streak is broken, a user will be penalized by deducting 10 points.
 However, this deduction is executed only once on a given date.
 This means if a user logs out and logs back in on the same date, the points will not be deducted again. *Example:* If TeeLv has broken 3 streaks today and hasn't logged in until today, 30 points will be deducted upon the first login.
 Subsequent logins on the same day will not lead to further deductions.

 *Check Points:*
 To check the total points, use option "4" in the menu.